Heartbeat City (song): Release

-"Heartbeat City" was released internationally as the sixth and final single the Heartbeat City album, where it was backed with "Why Can't I Have You".
+"Heartbeat City" was released internationally as the sixth and final single from the Heartbeat City album; the B-side was "Why Can't I Have You".
 The song charted at number 78 in the United Kingdom and number 75 in Australia.
-Prior to its single release, "Heartbeat City" appeared as the B-side to "You Might Think" in the United States and "Why Can't I Have You" in the United Kingdom.
+Prior to its single release, "Heartbeat City" appeared as the B-side of "You Might Think" in the United States and "Why Can't I Have You" in the United Kingdom.

 Reception

 "Heartbeat City" has been described retrospectively as "ethereal" and as a "highlight" from Heartbeat City by AllMusic critic Greg Prato.
 Donald A. Guarisco, also of AllMusic, characterized the track as "a memorable effort in [the] vein [of 'atmospheric moodpieces'], a hypnotic bit of new wave that mixed impressionistic lyrics with an entrancing electronic soundscape."
-He concluded, "The result was probably a little too esoteric to be a hit but it got some exposure as the B-side to 'You Might Think' and provide a fittingly arty finale for the Heartbeat City album."
+He concluded, "The result was probably a little too esoteric to be a hit but it got some exposure as the B-side to 'You Might Think' and provide[d] a fittingly arty finale for the Heartbeat City album."